michaelvl/artifact-underwriter/README.md

 # Artifact Underwriter

-:construction: This tool is a PoC.
-Don't use it for production use-cases.
+:construction: This tool is under development.
+Breaking changes may be introduced and strict semver releases will not be followed.

 `artifact-underwriter` is the governance link between workflows that produce [in-toto attestation